adamd3/BactSeq/README.md

 ## News and updates

+- 05/10/23: Docker and Singularity compatibility added.
 - 28/09/23: Please see example contrasts table and functional enrichment file below in README.
-Docker and Singularity compatibility will be re-added soon.
-For now, the pipeline can be run using Conda.

 ## Pipeline summary